lixinW/ship-hats-docs/docker-alternative-faqs.md

 <details>
   <summary><b>What docker alternatives are available to replace docker commands?</b></summary><br>

-In [SHIP-HATS Templates](pipeline-templates), the docker alternative tools used in our templates include Kaniko, Skopeo, and Crane.
+In [SHIP-HATS Templates](pipeline-templates)(from tags v1.0.4), the docker alternative tools used in our templates include Kaniko, Skopeo, and Crane.
 </details>
 <br>